Zagreb school of animated films: Style and themes

-The Zagreb School drew from a wide range of artistic and philosophical influences, besides Walt Disney, Jiří Trnka, there are also elements of German Expressionism, New Objectivity, Dada, Dziga Vertov, and the satirical drawings of George Grosz, alongside elements of Suprematism, Surrealism, and Mondrian’s geometric abstraction.
+The Zagreb School drew from a wide range of artistic and philosophical influences, besides Walt Disney, Jiří Trnka, there are also elements of German Expressionism, New Objectivity, Dada, Dziga Vertov, and the satirical drawings of George Grosz, alongside elements of Suprematism, Surrealism, and Mondrian's geometric abstraction.
 While visually indebted to these modernist traditions, the films developed a distinctive aesthetic and thematic direction.
 As Paul Morton notes, unlike Czech or Soviet animation rooted in national or domestic themes, the Zagreb School engaged with universal concerns such as industrialization, militarism, environmental degradation, and the pressures of commercialization and mass culture.
-In 1969, Looney Tunes animator Chuck Jones remarked, “People talk about the ‘Zagreb School,’ but I just came back from Yugoslavia, and I know they’re going off in all directions,” highlighting the diversity and evolving nature of animation practices emerging from Zagreb at the time.
+In 1969, Looney Tunes animator Chuck Jones remarked, “People talk about the ‘Zagreb School,’ but I just came back from Yugoslavia, and I know they're going off in all directions,” highlighting the diversity and evolving nature of animation practices emerging from Zagreb at the time.

 According to Joško Marušić, the key feature of the Zagreb School was commitment to stylization, in contrast with the Disney-style canon of realistic animation.
 Its worldview created a "genre of animated films for adults, films pregnant with cynicism, auto-irony, and the relativization of divisions between people", often focusing on the "little man" as a powerless subject of manipulation.

 Vlado Kristl’s groundbreaking animation Don Kihot, produced at the Zagreb Film studio in 1961, exemplifies an experimental approach in which character design is reduced to forms reminiscent of Suprematism and the art of Paul Klee, while abstract fresco-like backgrounds and atonal music further emphasize the film’s departure from conventional animation aesthetics.

 Animation awards

 Animafest Zagreb was initiated by the International Animated Film Association (ASIFA), the event was established in 1972.
 Animafest is the second oldest animation festival in the World, after the Annecy International Animated Film Festival, (established in 1960).

-Festival awards include prizes given in the Short film Competition, Feature film Competition, Student Film Competition, Children Films, Site-specific competition and Croatian competition.
+Festival awards include prizes given in the Short film Competition, Feature film Competition, Student Film Competition, Children's Films, Site-specific competition and Croatian competition.
 Its Prize for "Best First Production Apart from Educational Institutions" is named in honour of Zlatko Grgić.
 The Lifetime Achievement Award, which is unique for animation film festivals, was established in 1986.
 An award for outstanding contribution to the theory of animation was added in 2002.